hjacobs/kube-web-view/docs/oauth2.rst

 Setting up Cognito
 -------------------

-A number of steps need to be taken to setup AWS Cognito for Oauth2.
-These instructions are correct as of August 2019
+A number of steps need to be taken to setup `Amazon Cognito <https://aws.amazon.com/cognito/>`_ for OAuth2.
+These instructions are correct as of August 2019.

 Create User Pool
 ^^^^^^^^^^^^^^^^^^